IODevBlue/ParallaxNavigationDrawer/CONTRIBUTING.md

 Current tasks to be completed
 -----------------------------
+- [ ] Parallax Navigation Drawer for Jetpack Compose.

-- [ ] Save state of drawer when configuration changes.
+- [x] Save state of drawer when configuration changes.

 - Have a new feature in mind?
 - Want to make changes and improvements to documentations and code?